Anohji/OsuConnectionsGephiGraph/README.md

-# OSU Connections in a Graph
+# osu!
+Connections in a Graph
 Made in collaboration with [praeludiumOrbis](https://github.com/praeludiumOrbis)

 ## The project